 Service Design Academy — Dundee and Angus College

 This hands-on course enabled me to further develop and formalise my service design and user research skills.
 It involved attending three intensive two-day bootcamps where we worked on live client briefs.

-Activities included interviewing people on their doorsteps about the future of housing, and prototyping a physical space to help improve collaboration between different college departments.
+Activities included interviewing people on their doorsteps about their experiences of social housing, and prototyping a physical space to help improve collaboration between different college departments.

 Throughout the course I applied the skills I was developing directly to my workplace projects at the University of Edinburgh, demonstrating my practical ability to design, plan and deliver service design projects.

 MA (Hons) Economics and Politics — 2:1 — 2004–2008

 Economics and politics may not seem to have much relevance to my career at first glance.
 But studying social science made me a better designer.

 Economics is really about how humans behave and how they are motivated.
 This knowledge has helped me understand how users tick, informing my design decisions and the way I approach my work.

 My dissertation was about the paradox of voting, the phenomenon whereby rational choice theory struggles to explain why people vote.